How do I set up an account to visit and/or apply money to an inmate’s account?

 Professional visits include clergy, attorney, probation agents, and counselors.
 They are held daily during the following times:

-You are expected to properly plan for the amount of time you will need with the inmate(s) as the times will be strictly adhered to.
+You are expected to properly plan for the amount of time you need, as the times will be strictly adhered to.
 This means you will be expected to leave at the end time for visitation or when requested.
-The jail operations rely on timing for safety and security of the jail including, but not limited to: meals, medications, other programs, etc. There will be emergent situations that arise and to protect you and others in the jail you may be asked to discontinue the visit until the matter can be resolved.
+The jail operations rely on timing for safety and security of the jail.
+There will be emergent situations that arise.
+In order to protect you and others in the jail you may be asked to discontinue the visit until the matter can be resolved.

 How do I put money into an inmates' account?